Walter Stonor: Marriage and issue

 Second, he married Elizabeth by 1533, the daughter of Geoffrey Chamber of Stanmore, Middlesex.
 After her husband's death, she married successively, Reginald Conyers (d.
 1560), Edward Griffin (d.
 1569) and Oliver St John, 1st Baron St John of Bletso.

-He corresponded with his daughter, Elizabeth, for several decades after her marriages to Sir William Compton, Sir Walter Walshe and Sir Philip Hoby, and unusually for the period these letters have survived, giving an indication of their relationship over the years.
+He corresponded with his daughter, Elizabeth, for several decades after her marriages to Sir William Compton, Walter Walshe and Sir Philip Hoby, and unusually for the period these letters have survived, giving an indication of their relationship over the years.